wschella/procgen-companion/README.md

 - The `variable` field can be a string, or a list of strings.
 Multiple strings indicate there multiple variables we care about.
 Each string is a reference to a specific field in the generated yaml file (see below).
 - The `cases` field is always list.
 If `variable` is a list, `cases` must be a list of lists, and an inner list need sto match the len gth of `variable`.
 The outer list can be any length, each element represent a "case".
 It can be of length 1 (representing a single "if", with `default` acting as the "else".)
 - The `then` field results is always a list.
 Its length equals the length of the outer list of the `cases` field.
-- The `default` is always a scalar, i.e. a number, a `!Vector3`, etc...
+- The `default` is always a scalar, i.e. a number, a `!Vector3`, etc. It is an optional argument.
+If it is not provided, the tool will throw an error and stop execution when any variables take on a value that is not in the list of cases.

 TODO: On references.
 Generated yaml file.
 First part of the dot separated must refer to an `!Item` with the corresponding `id` field.